Doing These 9 Things Can Cut Your Risk of Dementia by 35 Percent—Here’s Why

 Get your blood pressure down

 Without a healthy heart, it could be hard for your body to balance out the harmful free radicals in your body.
 In turn, that could cause oxidative stress and inflammation, which could damage your neurons.
-Start with these natural remedies for high blood pressure.

 Manage your diabetes